MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 > [!NOTE]
 > Using many partitions may consume more cluster resources and degrade performance.
 Choose the partition number carefully by starting with the `hint.strategy = shuffle` and start increasing the partitions gradually.

-In some cases, the `hint.strategy = shuffle` will be ignored, and the query will not run in `shuffle` strategy.
+In some cases, the `hint.strategy = shuffle` is ignored, and the query won't run in `shuffle` strategy.
 This can happen when:

 * The `join` operator has another `shuffle`-compatible operator (`join`, `summarize`, `make-series` or `partition`) on the left side or the right side.
 * The `summarize` operator appears after another `shuffle`-compatible operator (`join`, `summarize`, `make-series` or `partition`) in the query.